vacuum pump installedmotor mountvacuum pump installedmaking room for front rackfront battery rackmid rackrear rackelectric bitson the road

 5/14/2009 - just humming along! hood is on, graphics, and going to add Cycle Analyst and a belly pan after to measure the difference.

-7/14/2009 - still no belly pan or CA, but I did spend an hour to cut and pound a hood scoop to feed cool air to my controller heat sink.
+7/14/2009 - still no belly pan, but I did spend an hour to cut and pound a hood scoop to feed cool air to my controller heat sink.

 code by jerry